bitmovin/bitmovin-player-android-samples/README.md

 +   **BasicDRMPlayback:** Shows how the Bitmovin Player can be setup and configured for playback of Widevice Modular protected content.
 +   **BasicMetadataHandling** Shows how the Bitmovin Player can be setup and configured for playback of content which contains metadata.
 +   **BasicAds** Shows how the Bitmovin Player can be setup and configured for playback of ads.
++   **CompanionAds** Show how the Bitmovin Player can be setup and configured to show companion ads.
 +   **BasicCasting** Shows how the ChromeCast support of the Bitmovin Player can be setup and configured.
 +   **CustomUi** Shows how the Bitmovin Player can be setup and configured to be controlled by a custom native UI.
 +   **CustomUiSubtitleView** Shows how the Bitmovin Player can be used with the native BitmovinSubtitleView.